Lasya1lasya/Supermarket-Sales-Analysis/README.md

 3) Obtaining correct values for the cost of goods sold would allow for further analysis of profit margins across product lines.

-4) Saturday had the highest total sales while Monday had the lowest total sales.
-The company can use this information along with other data with a longer timeframe to help optimize staffing.
+4) There are 37.69% Low Spend Customers,34.39% Medium Spend Customers and 27.92% High Spend Customers from all Branches

 ## Role-Based Security (RLS) Implementation
 To protect branch-specific data and control user access, Row-Level Security (RLS) was configured in Power BI.

 ### Roles Created
 Role Name	Access Level	Description
-.
-BranchA_Manager	Restricted	Can view data for Branch A only.
+1) BranchA_Manager	Restricted	Can view data for Branch A only.
-.
-BranchB_Manager	Restricted	Can view data for Branch B only.
+2) BranchB_Manager	Restricted	Can view data for Branch B only.
-.
-BranchC_Manager	Restricted	Can view data for Branch C only.
+3) BranchC_Manager	Restricted	Can view data for Branch C only.

 ## Implementation Steps